RBoshae/Personal-Website-1/_posts/2017-11-25-playing-with-react.md

 date: 2017-11-25
 ---

 School is back in session and keeping up with my blog has been tough.
 This quarter in particular is a busy one.
 I'm learning Graphics, Operating Systems, Software Engineering, and Technical Communication.
+It really is a big time requirement but so much fun.
 On the plus side, I've gained a new set of skills to sharpen.

-A very neat project I've been working on for the past 5 weeks is [Huddle](http://huddlereflex.me/)(-- be nice!
+A very neat project I've been working on for the past 5 weeks is [Huddle](http://huddlereflex.me/) (-- be nice!
 Huddle is still in alpha ).
 Inspired by Trello, Huddle is a collaborative tool that organizes projects into boards.
 Each board is made up of columns (or lists) which hold a set of cards that correspond to user stories or tasks.

 [![N|Huddle Board View](RBoshae.github.io/images/Huddle-Board-View.png?raw=true)](http://huddlereflex.me/)